gt-cs3220/gt-cs3220.github.io/project1.md

 (7) Q: What's the behavior of reset?
 A: It should just initialize your states and clear data for i and j.

+(8) Q: I submmited bublesort.v and then I realized that I made a mistake, so I submitted a new file.
+The name is automatically changed to bubblesort-1.v.
+Is that OK?
+A: Yes.